-In this page-turning and affecting fiction debut, a Harvard freshman becomes obsessed with her schizophrenic brother’s suicide.
-Then she starts hearing voices….
+In this page-turning and affecting debut from New York Times bestselling author and columnist, a Harvard freshman becomes obsessed with her schizophrenic brother’s suicide.
+Then she starts hearing voices…

 “Ghosts of Harvard is written with a masterly, focused hand, belying the fact that this is Serritella’s debut novel.
 The pages burn with frenetic energy and are peopled by memorable, compelling characters.
 The tension is palpable, the twists and surprises perfectly timed and the stakes as high as humans should be asked to endure.
 The end result, a novel you will long remember and characters you will want to see again.
 A triumph in every respect.”

 —David Baldacci, #1 New York Times bestselling author

 “Wow, what a lively, compelling, and intoxicating debut.
 Ghosts of Harvard is so many things—a rumination on grief, a glimpse behind the ivory walls of a famous institution, a poignant look at mental illness, and a powerful story about the ghosts that haunt us all.
 Francesca Serritella is my new ‘go-to’ author.”

 —Harlan Coben, #1 New York Times bestselling author

 “Every time I thought I knew where Ghosts of Harvard was heading, I turned out to be wrong.
 Part mystery, part ghost story, part psychological thriller, this novel is all entertainment.”

 —Jodi Picoult, #1 New York Times bestselling author